 Source: Michael S. Finke, et al., Texas Tech U. Old Age and the Decline in Financial Literacy.
 (2011).
 Ifat Levy et al, Yale University, Like cognitive function, decision making across the life span shows profound age-related changes.
 Proceedings for the National Academies of Science (2013)I

-By planning ahead, older adults can appoint a trusted relative or friend to help manage their finances in the event of injury, illness or other impairment.
-The time to act is before physical health declines, or diminished capacity creates challenges to decision-making.
-If an older adult doesn't appoint a Power of Attorney before decision-making declines, family members or friends might have to go to court to have a guardian appointed, and that process can be lengthy, expensive and very public.Lynnette Khalfani-Cox is a personal finance expert, and author of numerous books on family financial planning.
-She advises family members to find the right time for having these conversations with loved ones and to avoid appearing critical.
-Limit the discussion to one or two items at a time, and sustain the conversation over time.
-Read her "5 Tips for Discussing Money Matters With Family" here.
+A trusted relative or friend can be named to manage your loved one's finances at a later time.
+The time to act is before your loved one's physical health or decision-making declines.
+If a Power of Attorney is not in place, a court may appoint a guardian for the estate.
+That process can be lengthy, expensive and very public.
+Family members should have these conversations with loved ones ahead of time.
+Limit the discussion to only two items at a time, and sustain the conversation over time.
+Avoid appearing critical.
+Read a personal finance expert's "5 Tips for Discussing Money Matters With Family" here.

 Report mail fraud now